 But it was the rainy scene at Collignon’s produce market that gave me the most unexpected connection to the main character.

 I have that umbrella!

 I stopped the video tape, hit rewind, and watched the scene over and over until I could pause it just right to get a closer look.
-Indeed, the umbrella she was holding looked just like the one with oddly shaped polka dots that I’d picked up a few years before.
+Indeed, the umbrella she was holding looked just like the one with the oddly-shaped polka dots that I’d picked up a few years before.
 I have no idea where I bought it.

 I’m not a fashionable person, so to think Amelie and I owned the same of anything seemed a pretty amazing coincidence, especially back in the days back before the internet made possible the obsessive pursuit of, well, just about anything.
 I took it as a sign that I would need to go to Paris one day soon.

 And I did.
 Within months, I had two friends on board and we planned a trip in early 2003 to London and to Paris — my first self-guided trip abroad.
 And the umbrella came along, for pictures like this one at the market in Montmartre where they filmed that scene from the movie …

 In the years since, the umbrella has broken over and over again.
 The seams keep ripping, and the fabric detaches from the metal frame.
 I’ve hand-sewn it all back together several times.
 I don’t actually use the umbrella very often anymore because I don’t want it to break again.
 I know that it’s purely sentimental, but I can’t bear the thought of throwing it away.

 At long last, Amelie’s umbrella will get to travel again.
 I plan to bring it when I return to Paris next month.

 I’ll get to revisit the places that Amelie Poulain loved and find new inspiration, exploring the neighborhoods in more depth than I was able to do last time.
 And, again, Amelie’s umbrella will come along for the ride.